r-siddiqi/Hofstadter/README.md

 ## Hofstader Butterflies
 What happens when we apply a perpendicular, uniform magnetic field onto a lattice?
 The general tight-binding hamiltonian will now involve a "Peierls phase" accounting for the magnetic flux through each plaquette as well as relevant changes in the boundary conditions.
 An interesting result is that if we plot the energies as a function of magnetic flux ratios ($\phi = p/q$) such that p and q are coprime integers, we obtain a fractal pattern.
 It is a recursive structure.
+The way we constructed the butterfly involved choosing a maximum value for q, iterating through all the coprime p,q pairs leading up to that point, and then reconstructing the hamiltonian for each consequent $\phi = p/q$.

 # Basic Usage